wp-plugins/member-mailbox/readme.txt

 * English

 I'm looking for translators to extend to other languages.
-If you have translated the plugin in your language or want to, please let me know : wp_promo_mail [ at ] cbfreeman.com
+If you have translated the plugin in your language or want to, please let me know : member_mailbox[ at ] cbfreeman.com

 = Contributing =
-Member Mailbox is also available on [http://cbfreeman.com/downloads/messenger/]cbfreeman
+Member Mailbox is also available on [cbfreeman](http://cbfreeman.com/downloads/messenger/)

 == Installation ==

-1. Simply install and activate the plugin for your users to see a new ‘Mailbox’ menu item on the Wp admin menu.
+1. Simply install and activate the plugin for your users to see a new â€˜Mailboxâ€™ menu item on the Wp admin menu.
 3. Navigate to 'Dashboard > Mailbox' to create mail.
 4. Now your users can communicate with each other on WordPress!